How I Built My Second Brain

 The agents don't replace my thinking.
 They reflect it back to me - patterns I can't see because I'm too close.

-Here's what the vault looks like in practice.
 Every node is a note.
 Every line is a connection.
 Watch how ideas, projects, and daily entries form clusters of connected thinking:

 The Governance Problem